-Joshua Bright, an award-winning photojournalist who shoots for the New York Times and Vogue, and his partner, celebrity-portrait photographer Ali Smith, have years of experience producing stunning wedding photographs that combine brightly colored modern portraiture and an editorial sensibility.
+Joshua Bright, an award-winning photojournalist who shoots for the New York Times and Vogue, and his partner in life and photography, celebrity-portrait photographer Ali Smith, have years of experience producing stunning wedding photos that combine brightly colored modern portraiture and an editorial sensibility.
 They have shot several prestigious weddings, including Seth Meyers’s and Anna Wintour’s.
 Prices upon request.

-With offices in the West Village and Stockholm, Swedenborg specializes in destination weddings and has traveled to Brazil, Russia, India, Italy, and France for couples.
+With offices in the West Village and Stockholm, Swedenborg specializes in New York and destination weddings, for which she has traveled to Brazil, Russia, India, Italy, and France.
 She shoots mostly on film, with resulting images in dreamy pastels.
 Prices upon request.